Senior Citizens Act – Maintenance & Welfare of Parents

 2. Maintenance – Legal Right of Parents & Senior Citizens

-The Act bestows legal right on every parent / senior citizen to be cared for and duly maintained by their children / legal heirs.
+The Act grants legal right to every parent / senior citizen to be cared for and duly maintained by their children / legal heirs.
 In other words, it is the duty of every child / legal heir to adequately take care of and maintain their parents / senior citizens.
-The Act also makes abandonment and neglect of seniors a cognizable offence.
-The offender is liable to be punished with imprisonment or fine or both.

 3. Maintenance Tribunals

-The Act mandates creation of Maintenance Tribunals to address complaints of Parents and Senior Citizens.
 All states need to notify Rules under this central legislation.
 Delhi for instance has Delhi Maintenance and Welfare of Parents and Senior Citizens Rules 2009, which has been amended to serve the interest of elderlies in a bid to help them lead a secure life.

 4. Appellate Tribunals